ubc-library-rc/IntroR/content/Concepts.md

 ### Function

-**Concept:** Functions are like recipes - give them ingredients, get results

 When we calculate the sum of all the integers from 1 to 100, we use a formula to help simplify the calculation.
 What if we cannot memorize the formula?
 Does it mean that we have to sum those integers brute force by typing 1 + 2 + 3 + ... all the way up to 100?
 We can use a built-in function `sum()` with the colon operator `:`.

 ``` r